Common Japanese Mistakes: Using 気を付けて (Ki o Tsukete)

-Have you heard this Japanese expression before?
-When learning a foreign language, translations can sometimes skip some nuances.
-We found out that one of the common mistakes made in Japanese is related to the usage of the expression “ki o tsukete”.
+Have you ever heard of this Japanese expression before?
+When learning foreign languages, some nuances can often get lost when we try to translate a certain word or phrase into our native language.
+We found out that one of the common mistakes made in Japanese is related to the usage of the expression “気を付けて (Ki o Tsukete)”.

 A: Please be careful during your business trip.